Symbian9/qmapshack-doc-wiki/DocFaqHandling.md

 ![Recorded gpxtpx:speed vs. speed graphs](images/DocFaq/FaqGpxTpxSpeed.jpg "Recorded gpxtpx:speed vs. speed graphs")

+## How to edit tracks without losing track data?

+_(inspired by newsgroup discussion [How to edit this track?](https://sourceforge.net/p/qlandkartegt/mailman/message/35965052))_

+Trackpoint data of tracks recorded by a GPS device consists not only of a position and a timestamp.
+Modern devices record different amounts of other (fitness) information such as elevation, cadence, pulse rate, temparature ...

+While recording a track on a GPS device, the quality of GPS signals may vary.
+Signals may be weak or even disappear due to various reasons.
+In such a case the recorded track data is not reliable or even completely wrong.
+A need occurs to remove such non-reliable or wrong data by editing the track manually.

+QMS offers the following track editing methods:

+* Edit track in map window by going into the track edit mode and removing there single trackpoints.

+    This method is very convenient because it is easy to identify and remove wrong trackpoints.

+    The disadvantage of this method is that all trackpoint information except the position gets lost for all remaining trackpoints.

+* Edit track using range selection.

+    This method can be used in the map window or in the track edit window.

+    If working in the map window:
+        * click the track,
+        * click the range selection icon,
+        * select the range of the track(points) that should be removed,
+        * goto the track edit window of the track,
+        * click the `Filter` tab,
+        * open the `Reduce visible points` filter group,
+        * run the `Remove trackpoints` filter.

+    This procedure removes the selected range of trackpoints from the track without losing information from other trackpoints.

+    _Warning:_ The data is removed from the original track.
+Save a backup copy of the track before editing it!

 - - -
 [Prev](DocFaqData) (Databases and projects) | [Home](Home) | [Manual](DocMain) | [Index](AxAdvIndex) | [Top](#) | (Routing) [Next](DocFaqRouting)